 RW: I first saw your stuff on Instagram, I was wondering how you felt about using that platform to promote your work.
 A necessary evil?
 A valuable marketing tool?
 Total time suck?

 BL: God only knows if all the conspiracy theories about algorithms trying to screw us over are true about social media.
 It took me a long while of self-reflection and mental health days but I think I can finally say I DGAF about likes or follows anymore.
 Wise people have always told me that you need to make art for yourself.
-Social media makes that very difficult, but you just have to meditate about it to get rid of all the mania, and delusion and paranoia.
+Social media makes that very difficult, but you just have to meditate about it to get rid of all the mania, and delusion, and paranoia.

-The main thing that I like about Instagram for comics is that they give you a max of 10 panels, and in between each panel your reader has an automatic pause.
+The main thing that I like about Instagram for comics is that they give you a max of ten panels, and in between each panel, your reader has an automatic pause.
 Not very many people use the platform this way but that automatic pause is great for both comedy and horror because every swipe is a big reveal, so you can write your story to lead up to an unexpected surprise.

 Maybe I don’t have a million followers because I’m trying the patience of my audience, but it’s a lot funnier to do it that way.
 You’re forcing the audience to interact.
 It’s really affected the way I plan out the story even in a book, so when you turn a page you get a big laugh because you’re not expecting something.